one-aalam/ng-starter-kit/README.md

 - __User Profiles__ available on `/profile` as an example for Supabase PostgREST (CRUD API)
 - __User Avatar__ which is Supbase Storage(AWS S3 backed effortless uploads) supported

-and a bunch of integrated and pre-made/hand-rolled(easily replace-able) components (as a library project), that you almost always end up installing/using for any non-trivial project
+and a bunch of integrated and pre-made/hand-rolled(easily replace-able) components (as a library project - `projects/commons`), that you almost always end up installing/using for any non-trivial project
 - __Button__ Button with DaisyUI style support for all the basic use cases
 - __Alert/Toast__ to notify your users of the outcome of an event - `success, `error` or `default` is supported
 - __Modal__(@ngneat/dialog) as you always come back to `em